 Once students pass the qualifying exam, they may begin dissertation research.
 Students are expected to consult with their committee members on a regular basis during the research process.
-All Ph.D. candidates must take Ethnic Studies 295A-B-C by the end of their fourth year.

 All doctoral students will be evaluated annually by the doctoral committee and given a written report signed by the thesis adviser according to campus policy.